joaonc/pytest-params/README.md

 ### `get_request_param`

-This function helps in cases where a fixture requires multiple arguments.
+This function helps when a fixture requires multiple arguments.
+When a fixture only requires one parameter, `request.param` can be used.

 The example below shows the `rectangle` fixture using `get_request_param()` and the test cases using that fixture passing the `w` and `h` arguments in the form of a dictionary.